 Hiking and nature walks

-“Everyday in Porto is like going on a hike”, said my out-of-breath sister when she came to visit.
+“Everyday in Porto is like going on a hike”, said my out-of-breath sister when she came to visit me in Porto.
 It is true!
 The city itself has challenging trails – making hiking one of the best outdoor activities in Porto.
 But if you want to get away from the noise of urban centers, you will find many hiking spots alongside nature.

 Where to hike in Porto